-The Bard Water Lab analyzes samples for sewage-indicating bacteria, turbidity, chlorophyll a, colored dissolved organic material (CDOM), phycocyanin, and optical brighteners (OB).
-We also have samplers record temperature and conductivity data.
-These water quality indicators are interrelated: a change in one indicator impacts all of the others.
-By analyzing these indicators, we’re able to monitor this complex relationship.
+The Bard Water Lab analyzes samples for sewage-indicating bacteria, turbidity, chlorophyll a, colored dissolved organic material, phycocyanin, and optical brighteners.
+We also have volunteers record temperature and conductivity data while sampling.
+These water quality indicators are interrelated: a change in one indicator impacts all the others.
+By analyzing each indicator, we’re able to monitor this complex relationship.

 The Enterolert and Colilert assays are used to measure Enterococci, and Total Coliforms and Escherichia coli (E. coli), respectively.

 Total coliforms include bacteria found in soil, surface waters, and human and animal waste.
 Fecal coliforms are a group of bacteria found in the digestive tracts of warm-blooded animals, including humans, and are excreted in feces.
 Within the fecal coliform group, E. coli is the best indicator of fecal pollution and the possible presence of pathogens.
 The Enterococcus group is also common in the intestinal tracts of warm-blooded animals, including humans, and is another important indicator of water contamination.
 Although many of these bacteria are not harmful and are part of a normal digestive system, fecal bacteria are correlated with swimming-associated gastrointestinal illness and are important to monitor in areas where people will be swimming or drinking the water.